The National September 11 Memorial & Museum occupy half of the 16-acre World Trade Center site.

 The Memorial and Museum cost $700 million to build.

-For construction, $390 million in funding comes from the Lower Manhattan Development Corporation and the Empire State Development Corporation.
+For construction, $390 million in funding came from the Lower Manhattan Development Corporation and the Empire State Development Corporation.